IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 # User Access Control Group ID RADIUS Attribute {#sec-radius}

-The User-Access-Group-ID RADIUS attribute which is designed for user-centric access control scenarios where network access is triggered by user authentication, is defined with a globally unique name.
+This section defines a User-Access-Group-ID RADIUS attribute which is designed for user-centric access control scenarios where network access is triggered by user authentication and used to indicate the user group ID to be used by the NAS.
+For other endpoint group type, such as device group or application group, the identifiers are typically pre-provisioned on the SDN controller based on inventory or application registry.

+The User-Access-Group-ID RADIUS attribute is defined with a globally unique name.
 The definition of the attribute follows the guidelines in {{Section 2.7.1 of !RFC6929}}.
-This attribute is used to indicate the user group ID to be used by the NAS.
 When the User-Access-Group-ID RADIUS attribute is present in the RADIUS Access-Accept, the system applies the related access control to the users after it authenticates.